penumbra-zone/web/docs/adrs/004-privacy-invariants.md

 # ADR 004: Privacy and Security Invariants

 Following the documentation of [integrity invariants](https://github.com/penumbra-zone/penumbra/issues/3867) in the protocol spec for each action containing a proof and the description of [privacy invariants](https://github.com/penumbra-zone/penumbra/issues/3997) for each action, we aim to compile a comprehensive list of privacy / security-related invariants for the web code.
-This compilation is motivated by the same principles of ensuring robustness and security.
-This is tracked by the the following [tracking issue](https://github.com/orgs/penumbra-zone/projects/20/views/6?pane=issue&itemId=569114927).
+This is tracked by the the following [tracking issue](https://github.com/penumbra-zone/web/issues/792).

 ### Prax Extension